From the Residents

 When looking at residency programs, I wanted to find a program that had a strong sense of community among the residents, a good work-life balance, and a solid foundation of psychiatric training.
 I was also interested in having opportunities to learn more about psychodynamic psychotherapy.
 I found all of the above and more at UConn and I am glad that my path brought me to train here.
 I've enjoyed working with, and learning from the faculty members, and have felt a great culture of camaraderie and mentorship between resident classes.

-Alex Luo - PGY1
+Alexander Luo - PGY3

 Hi!
-I'm Alex, and I'm very excited to be here at UConn for Psychiatry.
+I'm Alexander, and I'm very excited to be here at UConn for Psychiatry.
 I grew up in central Jersey but moved down south to attend undergrad at Vanderbilt.
 My major was Medicine, Health, and Society, which is an integrated science-medicine-sociology major that allowed to me fulfill my pre-med requirements while also taking unique courses on topics such as Women's Health in Literature and Autism Spectrum.
 I was also very fortunate to have the opportunity to join and eventually help lead medical mission trips abroad in Honduras and Nicaragua with some of my classmates during my Spring Breaks.
 I attended medical school back in New Jersey at Rutgers Robert Wood Johnson where I had the pleasure of serving within my home community through our student-run clinic.
 I did not decide on Psychiatry until I found myself enjoying my third-year rotation, but, looking back, it's obvious to me now that many of my interests and activities had been leading me towards Psychiatry for years.

 My experience here at UConn has been very positive so far.
 Some highlights for me have been knowledgeable yet approachable attendings who enjoy teaching and supportive co-residents and staff.
 Overall, I feel a strong sense of teamwork within the department, and I enjoy seeing the people I work with every day.
 I also think UConn does a great job balancing autonomy vs supervision, providing opportunities to hone our clinical skills while maintaining a supportive environment where questions are treated as learning opportunities rather than failures.

 Luis Velez Figueroa, M.D.
+2025

-Luis Velez Figueroa - PGY2
+Luis Velez Figueroa - PGY4

 Sarah Stinson, M.D.

-Sarah Stinson - PGY2
+Sarah Stinson - PGY4

 Hello!
-My name is Sarah Stinson, and I am a PGY2 in UConn’s psychiatry program.
+My name is Sarah Stinson, and I am a PGY4 in UConn’s psychiatry program.
 I originally grew up in Santa Rosa, California.
 I then moved to attend UC Berkeley for college, where I studied psychology and creative writing, pursuing an interest in the mind and the human condition.
 I was dedicated to work helping peers with mental health on campus including serving as a coordinator of Student-to-Student Peer Counseling, and facilitating courses for undergraduate students on body image.

 An interest in addiction research led me to work as a research coordinator for several years in the Stanford Prevention Research Center, contributing to two clinical research trials focused on smoking cessation interventions in the San Francisco Bay Area and rural Alaska.
 I remain interested in contributing to research during residency, including emerging areas in psychiatry research.
 California Northstate University College of Medicine was where I attended medical school near family, which propelled my interest in psychiatry forward, and connected me to the next step of my journey at UConn.